 - Copy of passport.

-- Schedule and complete a Skype interview with Marsha Thomas, admissions counselor.
+- Video interview with Eliz Ozcan, admissions counselor.

 We require a TOEFL iBT® score of 57 and an iTEP® SLATE score of 4.5 for admission.

-The admissions counselor, Marsha Thomas, will interview the student by Skype.
+The International Student officer, Eliz Ozcan, will interview the student by video call.
 This will be arranged during the admissions process.
 It will last approximately 45 minutes.

 Acquiring a Visa

-Once admitted and enrolled, we will send the student an I-20 form to apply for an F-1 visa from the U.S. Embassy in the student's home country.
+Once admitted and enrolled, the admissions office will send the student an I-20 form to apply for an F-1 visa from the U.S. Embassy in the student's home country.

-All new international students are required to attend an orientation in mid August before classes begin.
-We strongly encourage parents to accompany their student to orientation and make arrangements to stay in a local hotel for several days as their student adjusts.
+All new international students are required to attend an orientation in mid-August, one week before classes begin.
+We strongly encourage parents to accompany their student to orientation and make arrangements to stay in the area for several days as their student adjusts.
 We are happy to assist parents with lodging.

 Orientation week offers students time to settle into their new home and offers parents an opportunity to meet the host family and school personnel.
 During orientation, students learn about the school and complete placement tests to ensure the appropriate support.

-Faculty, staff and the boarding coordinator provide support throughout the year.
+Faculty, staff, and the international student officer provide support throughout the year.
 Special activities for international students and yearly transportation to a TOEFL testing center will be planned.
-The boarding coordinator will also assist students as they schedule travel arrangements for Christmas and summer breaks.
+The international student advocate will also assist students with travel arrangements for Christmas and summer breaks.